 Currency, Language, and Visa Tips for Andorra

 Although Andorra is not part of the European Union, respectively the Eurozone, it uses the euro as a currency.
-This fact alone makes it a fantastic choice for a day trip not only from Spain but also from France.
+This is one of the Andorra facts which make it a fantastic choice for a day trip not only from Spain but also from France.
 Both countries use the euro, too.

 Andorra’s official language is Catalan.
 However, besides Catalan, you can also get along with English, Spanish, French, and Portuguese.
 The population of the small country is a little over 77,000 people, with around 23,000 living in the capital Andorra la Vella.